Meet the Staff

 Mary Ann has over 25 years’ experience in resource development, the last 15 of which have been at community colleges.
 She returned to College of the Mainland in September 2013 after seven years at Lee College in Baytown, Texas, as executive director of institutional advancement.
 She had served as executive director of resource development at COM from 1999 to 2006.
 She holds a Master of Arts in humanities from the University of Houston-Clear Lake and a Bachelor of Arts in English from the University of Houston.
 Mary Ann served for four years on the board of the Council for Resource Development.
 Before starting her career in community college advancement, she secured a $21-million-dollar HUD grant for homeless services for the Harris County-City of Houston Coalition, and she wrote numerous successful grant proposals for nonprofit organizations and educational institutions throughout the Houston-Galveston area.
 Over the past 14 years, Mary Ann has presented resource development and grant writing workshops on a regional and national basis.

 Matthew works closely with individuals, corporations and organizations to establish new scholarships, endowments and college initiatives.
 He is the staff liaison for planned giving, annual gifts and community engagement with alumni and friends of the college.
 Passionate about building relationships and connecting people with opportunities, he joined College of the Mainland in 2014 after six years with Hill College.
-He is a sixth-generation Texan and proud Baylor Bear.
+He is a sixth-generation Texan, Temple College alumni and holds a Bachelor of Arts in Political Science from Baylor University.
+He has presented regionally and nationally on using LinkedIn within higher education.
+He was elected as president of the Texas Association of Community College Foundations in 2017.
 Matthew enjoys spending time with his wife, family and friends; reading; dancing and fencing.

 Advancement Services Specialist